HenryCaicai/NodeJSTest/README.md

 ## Tests

-For testing, open Terminal, go to project directory andy run ```mocha test/object.spec.js```.
+1. For local testing, open Terminal, go to project directory andy run ```mocha test/object.spec.js```.
 You will see the out put below in terminal:
 ```

   object sanitize
+{"mykey":"value1"}
-POST /object 200 35.715 ms - 27
+POST /object 200 34.941 ms - 27
-    ✓ should return true when key and value are both string type (87ms)
+    ✓ should return true when key and value are both string type (89ms)
+{"mykey":{"subvalue":"value1"}}
-POST /object 200 3.209 ms - 27
+POST /object 200 4.148 ms - 27
     ✓ should return true when key is a string and value is an object
-POST /object 400 5.240 ms - 45
-    ✓ should return false when key is not a string
-POST /object 400 0.622 ms - 45
-    ✓ should return false when key is missing
-POST /object 400 0.550 ms - 45
-    ✓ should return false when value is missing
-POST /object 400 0.699 ms - 45
+POST /object 400 1.171 ms - 45
     ✓ should return false when request don't has body
-GET /object/mykey 200 26.780 ms - 31
+GET /object/mykey 200 20.837 ms - 73
     ✓ should return ture when query is "mykey"
-GET /object/mykey1 400 4.498 ms - 23
+GET /object/mykey1 400 2.789 ms - 23
     ✓ should return false when query is "mykey1"

-  8 passing (197ms)
+  5 passing (176ms)
 ```
 It means everything goes well.

+2. For public testing, you need to go to [url](http://3d914b49.ngrok.io/)/object/ with get & post functions using some API testing apps like [Postman|Apps](https://www.getpostman.com/apps).